-- 10.115 The IC review officer will consider the IC review application and the material supplied by the agency or minister.
-The IC review officer may ask the agency or minister or the FOI applicant to provide additional information or submissions at this stage. - 10.116 After preliminary assessment of all the material by the IC review officer, the IC review officer may decide to form a preliminary view of the matter and advise the agency or minister or the FOI applicant as relevant. - 10.117 If the preliminary view is against the agency or minister the preliminary view will be provided to the agency or minister.
-The Information Commissioner or the IC review officer will then invite the agency or minister to issue a revised decision in line with the preliminary view or make submissions in response to the preliminary view. - 10.118 If the preliminary view is against the applicant the preliminary view will be provided to the FOI applicant.
-The IC review officer will then invite the applicant to withdraw the IC review application or make submissions in response to the preliminary view. - 10.119 It should also be noted that in exceptional cases where the Information Commissioner has personally inspected the documents and formed the view that the documents should be released in part or in full, the Information Commissioner may provide the agency or minister with their preliminary view.
+- 10.108 The IC review officer will consider the IC review application and the material supplied by the agency or minister.
+The IC review officer may ask the agency or minister or the FOI applicant to provide additional information or submissions at this stage. - 10.109 After preliminary assessment of all the material by the IC review officer, the IC review officer may decide to form a preliminary view of the matter and advise the agency or minister or the FOI applicant as relevant. - 10.110 If the preliminary view is against the agency or minister the preliminary view will be provided to the agency or minister.
+The Information Commissioner or the IC review officer will then invite the agency or minister to issue a revised decision in line with the preliminary view or make submissions in response to the preliminary view. - 10.111 If the preliminary view is against the applicant the preliminary view will be provided to the FOI applicant.
+The IC review officer will then invite the applicant to withdraw the IC review application or make submissions in response to the preliminary view. - 10.112 It should also be noted that in exceptional cases where the Information Commissioner has personally inspected the documents and formed the view that the documents should be released in part or in full, the Information Commissioner may provide the agency or minister with their preliminary view.
 The agency or minister will be given the opportunity to make a revised decision or make further submissions prior to proceeding to a decision.
 Any submissions provided by the agency or minister in response to this preliminary view will be provided to the applicant for comment unless the agency or minister requests the submissions be treated in confidence and adequate reasons by way of submissions are provided to support the claim.
-Where the Information Commissioner accepts the submission in confidence, agencies and ministers must provide a version of the submissions that can be shared with the applicant.36
+Where the Information Commissioner accepts the submission in confidence, agencies and ministers must provide a version of the submissions that can be shared with the applicant.37 - 10.113 In relation to preliminary assessments, any submissions received during this process will generally be shared between the parties.